5 Ways to Check Your Mississippi EBT Balance

 How Can I Keep My EBT Card Secure?

-How EBT Benefits Can Be Stolen
+How EBT Benefits Are Stolen

 What To Do If Your Benefits Are Stolen

-Cancel your EBT card.
+Cancel your card immediately.

-Submit a Lost Benefit Attestation to MDHS.
+Submit a Lost Benefit Attestation within 30 days of discovery.

 Other Common Issues with EBT Cards and How to Resolve Them